 An undertaking is presumed to be dominant if its market share is higher than 35 per cent.
 However, this presumption may be rebutted if the undertaking proves that it faces significant competition from other market participants.
 Furthermore, an undertaking with a smaller market share may also be considered dominant if there is no significant competition, in particular, because its competitors’ market shares are comparatively small.

 Ukrainian competition law recognises the concept of collective dominance whereby several undertakings may be considered to collectively hold a dominant position on the market if the following criteria are met:

-- the combined market share of not more than three undertakings with highest individual market shares exceeds 50 per cent; or
+- a combined market share of not more than three undertakings with highest individual market shares exceeds 50 per cent; or

-- the combined market share of not more than five undertakings with highest individual market shares exceeds 70 per cent.
+- a combined market share of not more than five undertakings with highest individual market shares exceeds 70 per cent.

-For the above purposes the AMC will refer to the AMC Methodology for Establishing Dominance, which sets detailed procedures regarding the definition of the relevant market, taking into account the product, geographical and time dimensions of the particular market, existence of regulatory and other market entry barriers, actual and potential competitors, etc, as well as regarding the calculation of the undertakings’ market shares.
+For the above purposes, the AMC will refer to the AMC Methodology for Establishing Dominance, which sets detailed procedures regarding the definition of the relevant market, taking into account the product, geographical and time dimensions of the particular market, the existence of regulatory and other market entry barriers, actual and potential competitors, and so on, as well as regarding the calculation of the undertakings’ market shares.

 Once the AMC has established the violation, the infringing undertaking can be subject to a fine in the amount of up to 10 per cent of its global group-wide turnover in the year immediately preceding the year in which the fine is imposed.

 In dominance cases, the AMC can also make a decision requesting that a dominant undertaking is divestеd.
 Such divestment should be implemented within the time limit established by the AMC, which should not be less than six months.
 The dominant undertaking’s divestment is implemented at its discretion, provided that it will no longer hold a dominant position once the division has been finalised.
 The divestment cannot be requested if: